XDGFX/udemy_javascript/README.md

 a = a || 1; // 1
 ```

 This can be fixed using the 'nullish coalescing' operator.
+It only looks for
+nullish values (`null` and `undefined`), as opposed to 'falsey' values.

 ```javascript
 a = 0;